 Significant prior hypersensitivity reaction to palivizumab or any component of the formulation

-Respiratory syncytial virus prophylaxis: IM: Infants and children <2 years: 15 mg/kg, monthly throughout RSV season (first dose administered prior to commencement of RSV season; if hospitalized at the start of RSV season, palivizumab should be given 48 to 72 hours before discharge or promptly after discharge (AAP 2014).
-Note: AAP recommends a maximum of 5 doses per season; if hospitalization occurs for breakthrough RSV infection, monthly prophylaxis should be discontinued for the remainder of that season (AAP 2014).
+Respiratory syncytial virus (RSV), prevention: Infants and Children <24 months: IM: 15 mg/kg once monthly throughout RSV season; first dose administered prior to commencement of RSV season; if hospitalized at the start of RSV season, palivizumab should be given 48 to 72 hours before discharge or promptly after discharge (AAP 2014).
+Note: AAP recommends a maximum 5 doses per season; if hospitalization occurs for breakthrough RSV infection, monthly prophylaxis should be discontinued for the remainder of that season (AAP 2014).

-Cardiopulmonary bypass patients: IM: Administer an additional 15 mg/kg dose as soon as possible after cardiopulmonary bypass procedure or at the conclusion of extracorporeal membrane oxygenation, even if <1 month from previous dose.
+Cardiopulmonary bypass patients: IM: Administer a 15 mg/kg dose as soon as possible after cardiopulmonary bypass procedure or at the conclusion of extracorporeal membrane oxygenation, even if <1 month from previous dose.
 A 58% decrease in palivizumab serum concentrations has been noted after cardiopulmonary bypass (AAP 2014).